 Our aims are:

 1 To provide our boys with a keen understanding, interest and proficiency in their use of language, both written and spoken.

 2 To show them the nature of the society and world in which they live, both through direct observation and through the books, plays and poetry which we teach and which we encourage them to experience independently.

 3 To inculcate in them a love for the material they have studied - which will remain with them for the rest of their lives.

 4 To enable them to obtain examination results which will allow them to make their own career choices.

 5 That the boys will enjoy our lessons and find them worthwhile and stimulating.

 English as a subject is unique in that its borders are so wide.
 Our interests cover both traditional Literature and all forms of media; likewise we are as concerned with the teaching of grammatically correct Standard English through learning about the history of the language and the origins of its dialects at home and abroad.
 Similarly, it is hard to say where the classroom stops and where extra-curricular activity begins.
 The lesson-time debates lead on to debates in local and national competitions.
 The good speaking and reading encouraged within the timetable appears in readings during the carol services.
 The teaching of a play is often accompanied by seeing it performed in, for instance, Manchester or Preston.

 Miss Mitchell, Head of Department

 Miss Mitchell joined LRGS in 2014.
-She previously taught at Ripley St Thomas School and has also worked for other organisations delivering training to teachers, in addition to her role in the classroom.
+She previously taught at Ripley St Thomas Academy and has also worked for other organisations delivering training to teachers, in addition to her role in the classroom.
 She is a regular member of a pub quiz team and enjoys fine dining; they are currently spending their winnings eating out at restaurants featured on the television series ‘The Trip’.
 Miss Mitchell has a degree in English Literature from Lancaster University.